elytz/Java-MultiLineString/README.md

 # Java-MultiLineString
 You can now use multiline string in java.
-You have option to trim each line.
+You also have an option to trim each line.

 Now you can write java program like PHP.